AndyLPK247/smartbear-hands-on-ui-testing-python/README.md

 for the **Hands-On Web UI Testing with Python** webinar delivered by *SmartBear* in collaboration with *Automation Panda* on August 14, 2019.
+The webinar slides are saved in this repository as `webinar-slides.pdf`.

 ## Setup
 This project requires Python 3.